Terms & Conditions- Betbarter.com

-A problematic game behavior is considered to be such behavior, which interferes mode of life, work, financial position or health of a person or his family.
+A problematic game behaviour is considered to be such behaviour, which interferes mode of life, work, financial position or health of a person or his family.
 Long participation in games is counter indicative to such person as it can lead to negative consequences.

 In 1980 the pathological game dependence has been officially recognized and enlisted in the list of psychological diseases of international classification system DSM-IV and ICD-10.
 It is defined as long, repeating and frequently amplifying inclination for game, despite of existing negative personal and social circumstances, such as a debt, rupture of family relations and delay of professional growth.

-In what cases behavior of a person should be considered as dependence?
+In what cases behaviour of a person should be considered as dependence?

 It is necessary to underline that the diagnoses of game dependence can be qualified only by experts.
 The material presented on this web-page will help you to estimate and define your own game behaviour.

 The special hazard of addictions that are not associated with any substance is that it is very difficult to define the line between pleasure and addiction.
 Nevertheless, there are some diagnostic signals that may point out the existing problems.
 In the presence of at least five of the following symptoms, the likelihood of the severe dependence is high: